 Transportation/Arrival and Departure Information

-Plan your arrival flight time to arrive at dorm check-in on Friday, June 1 from 1:00 - 5:00 p.m.
-Include travel time from the airport to Cougar Village I — cabs and Uber are readily available at both IAH and HOU airports.
+Plan your arrival flight time to arrive at dorm check-in on Saturday, June 6 from 12:00 - 4:00 p.m.
+Include travel time from the airport to Cougar Village I — cabs, Lyft and Uber are readily available at both IAH and HOU airports.
 IAH to Cougar Village I is approximately a 45-minute ride.
 HOU to Cougar Village I is approximately a 25-minute ride.
 Traffic can be heavy in Houston - be prepared for extra travel time.
-On departure day, you are also responsible for your own transportation to the airport on Sunday, July 1 and dorm checkout must be completed BEFORE 6 p.m. that day.
-Housing is not available after July 1.
+On departure day, you are also responsible for your own transportation to the airport on Sunday, June 28 and dorm checkout must be completed NO LATER THAN 12 p.m. that day.
+Housing is not available after June 27.

-Orchestra Fellows are housed at Cougar Village I in a double-occupancy room as part of a two-room suite (four people per suite – no single rooms available).
+Orchestra Fellows who require housing during TMF are housed on-campus at Cougar Village I in a double-occupancy room as part of a two-room suite (four people per suite – no single rooms available).
 Access to Cougar Village I requires both a swipe key card to enter the building and an individual key for your room, and these items will be issued at dorm check-in.
-The cost for replacing a lost dorm room key is $250, which will be charged to the credit card listed on your Security Deposit form.
+The cost for replacing a lost dorm room key is $170, which will be charged to the credit card listed on your Security Deposit form.

 Telephones and Internet